About Us!

 History of the Salem Garden Club

-On January 7, 1928 a small group of 20 men and women, who shared a love of gardening, met at the home of Mr. Wilis H. Ropes for the first meeting of the Salem Garden Club .
+On January 7, 1928 a small group of 20 men and women, who shared a love of gardening, met at the home of Mr. Willis H. Ropes for the first meeting of the Salem Garden Club .
 In 1929 the Club joined the Garden Club Federation of Massachusetts.

 The Club's first decade was one of intense activism.
 In 1930, at the suggestion of local architect Phillip Horton Smith members rebuilt the garden at the Brookhouse Home on Derby Street.
 For a few years in the 1930's the Club also sponsored a garden contest for children who were active in the Salem summer playground program.
 Cash prizes were awarded to the youngsters in each of the city's wards who were deemed to have the best home gardens.